You are here

 - In order to meet the quantitative measure of satisfactory progress, students must be earning 2/3 of all credits attempted.
 This measure is cumulative and includes all credits attempted at BU.
 Transfer credits accepted by Bloomsburg University will count as both credits attempted and credits earned.
 The maximum time frame for completion of the degree is discussed later in this section.

 - Students must be meeting the qualitative provision for satisfactory progress by maintaining the Quality Point Average (QPA) standards contained in Bloomsburg University Policies.
 For an undergraduate student to be in academic good standing a student must possess a 2.00 or higher cumulative quality point average.
 Any student with a cumulative quality point average below 2.00 is on academic probation.
+Students on academic probation may receive federal aid if the student is meeting the quantitative standard of satisfactory progress and Bloomsburg University's escalating QPA measure.
 Students who are on academic probation have twelve months to obtain academic good standing provided they make progress toward academic good standing at the conclusion of the first fall or spring probationary grading period (possess a higher cumulative quality point average than the cumulative quality point average that placed them on probation initially).
 Students who are on academic probation due to low cumulative grade point average who also fail to make progress towards academic good standing after one grading period or fail to achieve academic good standing after twelve months are excluded from registration and their academic records are marked "academic dismissal".
 Unless reinstated by the Academic Review Board, students under academic dismissal are ineligible to attend any courses in any capacity offered by the university for a period of a least one calendar year.
 At the conclusion of this period of separation, they are eligible to seek readmission.
 Graduate student qualitative measures are contained in Bloomsburg University Policy 3665 (Graduate Academic Progress, Probation, and Dismissal).

 - Students are urged to review the withdrawal and repeat policies stated in the Bloomsburg University Catalog.
 Exceeding the maximum number of allowable repeats and/or withdrawals will adversely affect the student’s ability to meet satisfactory progress standards for financial aid purposes.
 Prior to withdrawal from a course, students should contact the Office of Financial Aid to determine what implications this may cause to current and future financial aid eligibility.